 You'll depreciate or amortize capitalized expenses once you place the property in service or use it to generate income.
 Amortization and depreciation end once the asset reaches the end of its useful life.

 Tangible property, like buildings, vehicles, and computer equipment, typically follows the Modified Accelerated Cost Recovery System (MACRS) schedule for depreciation.
 Periods under MACRS vary from three to 27.5 years.
-Vehicles and computer equipment have a five-year depreciation period, while office furniture depreciates over seven years.
-The longest depreciation period of 27.5 years applies to office buildings.

 The IRS classifies most intangibles as Section 197 property.
-Intangibles follow a 15-year amortization schedule, requiring you to amortize the value of the intangible each month over 180 months.
-Depreciation begins in the month you start using the intangible for business operations.
+Intangibles follow a 15-year amortization schedule, requiring you to take a monthly expense for the prorated value of the intangible over 180 months.

 4. Track and record startup costs accurately

 Ensure you maintain receipts, contracts, and any other documentation you have for startup expenses.
-Your documentation will make validating the costs during an audit or on your tax return much more straightforward.
+Your documentation will make validating the organizational costs during an audit or on your tax return much more straightforward.

 5. Seek professional guidance and stay updated